 Valence shell electron pair repulsion model (VSEPR)

-Before we proceed any further , we must know the difference between bonding pair of electrons and non- bonding / Lone pair of electrons.
+It is important to know the difference between bonding pair of electrons and non- bonding /lone pair of electrons, before learning this model.
+Let us discuss these concepts.

-Lone pair of electrons ⇒ electrons that are present on a single atom , which are not shared with any other atom.
+Lone pair of electrons ⇒ electrons that are present on a single atom, which is not shared with any other atom.

-Electron domain – The region the electron pairs occupy in space.
-In VSEPR model, we talk about the electron domains and their effect on the geometry of molecules.
+The electron domain refers to the region the electron pairs occupy in space.
+In the VSEPR model, we talk about the electron domains and their effect on the geometry of molecules.

 The AXE method.

-The AXE method is used to count the # of electron pairs on the central atom, in a molecule.
+VSEPR model uses the AXE method to count the # of electron pairs on the central atom, in a molecule.

 E ⇒ # of lone pairs.